templ-fun/evm-protocol/README.md

 ```

 Notes
-- Calls inside the batch are executed by the executor contract.
-If the vesting factory will pull tokens, its allowance and balance must belong to the executor.
-When funds should remain in the templ, use a purpose‑built helper that performs both steps from a single target so the templ is the caller, or transfer funds to the executor before the batch.
+- Calls execute from the templ address.
+Approvals and transfers affect the templ’s allowance/balance.
+This is the canonical way to interact with other protocols while keeping custody in the templ.
 - Keep `value=0` unless the target expects ETH.
 ```